rarnal/email_manager/README.md

 - You never clean your emails

 But even if you don't need them, those emails are stored somewhere.
 They consumme memory and energy for basically nothing.
-I thought it would be nice to get rid of them anyway.

 So I decided to make a small application to target and delete them easily.

 This application will allow you to:
 - Check how many emails are _sleeping_ in your account
 - Summarize them by sender
 - Search for emails and display a summary of each emails
 - Read those emails
 - Delete email individually or by batch
 - See what a buggy application looks like

 There's probably some other applications that will allow you to do the above stuff much faster and easily than my application, but hey it's working and I